Search

 Slicing Cucumber

 55 days.
 Cucumis sativus.
 Open Pollinated.
 Marketmore 97 Cucumber.
 The plant produces good yields of 9 to 11" long cucumbers.
-Excellent flavor and is perfect for salads or pickling when harvested at 3 to 5" long.
+It has excellent flavor and is perfect for salads or pickling when harvested at 3 to 5" long.
 Cucumbers are non bitter and burpless.
 Tolerant to the striped cucumber beetle and the spotted cucumber beetle.
-One of the most disease resistant varieties developed.
+It is one of the most disease resistant cucumber varieties developed.
 Suitable for commercial growers.
 An excellent choice for home gardens, market growers, and open field production.
-Developed in 1976 by Dr. Henry Munger of Cornell University, Ithaca, New York, USA.
+A variety developed in 1976 by Dr. Henry Munger of Cornell University, Ithaca, New York, USA.
 Disease Resistant: ALS, Ccu, CMV, DM, PM, PRSV, TLS, ULS, WMV, ZYMV.

 Germination: 96%